sabrinarasch/assembly_course_scripts/README.md

     * 4.2: mummer

 ### Week 5 - Annotation of Transposable Elements
-The goal of week 5 was to annotate transposable elements (TE) and classify them according to their mechanism.
+The goal of week 5 was to first produce a filtered non-redundant TE library for the annoation of structurally intact and fragmented elements.
+Then the TEs were classified according to their transposition mechanism.
+Class I: through an RNA intermediate ("copy/paste").
+Class II: as a DNA moleculte ("cut/paste").
+And further subdivision into subclasses, orderes, superfamilies, clades, and families was done.

-Decided to take the polished flye and trinity assembly of Monsur.
+The group decided to take the polished flye and trinity assembly of Monsur.

 * Scripts: 05_01_EDTA_annotation.sh, 05_02_TE_sorter.sh, 05_03_TE_visualisation.R
-* Software: EDTA 1.9.6, TEsorter 1.3.0, SeqKit 0.13.2, R ???
+* Software: EDTA 1.9.6, TEsorter 1.3.0, SeqKit 0.13.2, R 4.3.0
 * Input:
     * 5.1: polished assembly flye, (TAIR10_cds_20110103_representative_gene_model_updated)
     * 5.2: polished.fasta.mod.EDTA.TElib.fa (output of EDTA), Brassicaceae_repbase_all_march2019.fasta